Harith11/PropPredict/README.md

 12. Run both `affordabilitiy` and `liveability` in `Livability_and_Affordability` in `notebooks` to retrieve affordability liveability scores of suburbs

 # Additional Notes

-This project was completed as part of my academic coursework and is no longer actively maintained.

 ### Scrap Work & Notes